Examples

 # Concatenated filter

-In the following example, we filter posts of type post, with category news, which also have the tag campaign.
-Then we take the result and display the news that meets all the criteria:
+In the following example, we filter Entries of type post with category news and that also have the tag campaign.
+Then, we show the news that meet all criteria:

 {% assign entries = spaces['my-bank'].types['post'].entries | by_category: 'news' | by_tag: 'campaign' %}